awm66/ai-case-study/README.md

 * Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?
+* What technologies would this additional product or service utilize? *Based on the information provided and what I know so far in this course, I am unable to confidently state if any additional technology is required.
+Upstart appears to have what they need for AI and ML solutions.*

 * Why are thise technologies appropriate for your solution?